jpetazzo/intro-to-docker/slides/Start_And_Attach/Body.md

 * `-i` means "connect stdin to the terminal."

 <!SLIDE>
+# Specifying a custom detach sequence

+* You don't like `^P^Q`?
+No problem!
+* You can change the sequence with `docker run --datach-keys`.
+* This can also be passed as a global option to the engine.

+Start a container with a custom detach command:

+    @@@ Sh
+    $ docker run -ti --detach-keys ctrl-x,x jpetazzo/clock

+Detach by hitting `^X x`.
+(This is ctrl-x then x, not ctrl-x twice!)

+Check that our container is still running:

+    @@@ Sh
+    $ docker ps -l

+<!SLIDE>
 # Attaching to a container

 You can attach to a container: